PX4/PX4-user_guide/en/ros/mavros_offboard_python.md

     current_state = msg
 ```
 We create a simple callback which will save the current state of the autopilot.
-This will allow us to check connection, arming and *Offboard* flags.
+This will allow us to check connection, arming and *OFFBOARD* flags.

 ```py